Investment Fraud Criminal Defence

 - Have been asked to speak to the authorities

 Seeking legal advice as soon as possible means your case is more likely to be a success.
-We urge those accused of high value fraud to speak to a legal advisor from the moment you are informed you are under investigation.
+We urge those accused of high value fraud to speak to a legal adviser from the moment you are informed you are under investigation.
 However, we are happy to provide advice and representation at any point during your case.

 How we can help